-Legal firms in which David Allan is currently, or was formerly, a partner have provided legal advice to the Manager.
-Nevertheless, it is expected that David will perform his duties as a Director in a way that will display his independence and the Board regard him as being independent.
+Legal firms in which David Allan was formerly a partner have provided legal advice to the Manager.
+Nevertheless, it is expected that David will perform his duties as a Director in a way that will display his independence, and the Board regard him as being independent.